ethanlee515/animerec/README.md

 which would be equivalent to roughly 50 profiles per hour, or less than one user per minute on average, which is comparable to, if not slower than, what a human would be expected to be able to do.
 We will access the website once every 10 minutes, each time extracting at most 20 profiles.

+## Future Directions

+It might be nice to explore something in the spirit of IDF-weighing.
+That is, possibly assign popular series lower weights for the closest-neighbors algorithm and see if it improves the evaluation.